Mon - Thur 7.30-15.30 Fri 7.30-14.00

 However, one property that most liquid conformal coatings do not possess that is extremely useful to have is being water repellent or hydrophobic.

+A coating that is hydrophobic repels water from the surface by changing the surface energy of the coating.
 This makes it energetically unfavourable for the water to wet the surface.
-Hence, the water “balls up” and rolls off the surface.
+Hence, the water β€œballs up” and rolls off the surface.

 This occurs in the fluorinated nano-coatings that are hydrophobic and is an extremely useful property when protecting a circuit board where water may be present.
+However, typical conformal coatings are not hydrophobic.

 Materials like acrylics and polyurethane coatings are excellent against moisture but not so good as water repellent materials.
 They do not have a low surface energy.